 Affordability is an important factor.
 We also want to make sure you can afford the premium.
 If a client ends up only being able to afford a policy for two or three years, that’s not a favorable outcome for either the client or the insurance company.

-I hope this has helped you get a better understanding of life insurance underwriting.
-We underwriters are simply trying to get a more complete sense of you, as a person, so that we can provide you with the best and most cost-effective life insurance coverage.
+By working together with you and your financial professional to get a complete sense of you as a person, we underwriters are committed to providing you with the best and most cost-effective life insurance coverage.

 This post is for informational purposes only and should not be considered as specific financial, legal or tax advice.
 Depending on your individual circumstances, the strategies discussed in this presentation may not be appropriate for your situation.
 The information in this material is not intended as tax or legal advice.
 Always consult your legal or tax professionals for specific information regarding your individual situation.